meantime/keychain-env/README.md

   //  Ounce of prevention, pound of cure and all that.
   timeout: 3000,

-  //  If this is our first time runnig and there is no note in
+  //  If this is our first time running and there is no note in
   //  the keychain yet then read a file from disk full of placeholder
   //  values and write that to the keychain so we know what values
   //  need to be filled in.